DAVID A.J. RICHARDS

 David A. J. Richards received his B.A. from Harvard College (1966), his J.D. from Harvard Law School (1971), and his Ph.D. in moral philosophy from Oxford University (1971).
 His doctoral dissertation was published by Oxford University Press as A Theory of Reasons for Action in 1971.

-He is currently Edwin D. Webb Professor of Law at New York University, where he has taught Constitutional Law and Criminal Law for thirty-five years.
+He is currently Edwin D. Webb Professor of Law at New York University, where he has taught Constitutional Law and Criminal Law for fifty years.
 He co-taught the seminars Resisting Injustice with the developmental psychologist Carol Gilligan and Retributivism in Criminal Justice (Shakespeare) with the psychiatrist Jim Gilligan, with whom he coauthored Holding a Mirror up to Nature: Shame, Guilt, and Violence in Shakespeare (2021).